Charles A. Canfield: Career

 In 1869, he moved to Colorado and struggled to find silver in the American Southwest for seventeen years.
 In 1886, he found silver in Kingston, New Mexico Territory.
 In 1887, he moved to Los Angeles, California and founded the Chanslor-Canfield Midway Oil Co.

 In 1892, he partnered with Edward L. Doheny to develop the first gusher in Los Angeles at the intersection of Patton and Colton streets on Crown Hill, just northwest of today's Downtown Los Angeles.

-In 1900, he and Burton E. Green, Max Whittier, Frank H. Buck, Henry E. Huntington, William F. Herrin and William G. Kerckhoff purchased Rancho Rodeo de las Aguas from Henry Hammel and Andrew H. Denker.
-After drilling for oil and only finding water, they reorganized their business into the Rodeo Land and Water Company to develop a residential town later known as Beverly Hills, California.
+In 1900, he and Burton E. Green, Max Whittier, Frank H. Buck, Henry E. Huntington, William F. Herrin and William G. Kerckhoff purchased Rancho Rodeo de las Aguas northwest of downtown L.A. from Henry Hammel and Andrew H. Denker.
+After drilling for oil and only finding water, they reorganized their business into the Rodeo Land and Water Company to develop a residential town later known as Beverly Hills.

 In 1902, they founded the Mexican Eagle Petroleum Company (later known as the Pan American Petroleum and now Pemex), which made Mexico the world's second-largest oil-producing country.